KimRosmus/Getting-and-Cleaning-Data-/README.md

 # Getting-and-Cleaning-Data-
 Coursera Course 3 Week 4

-In the script you wil find:
+In the script you will find:

 * downloading and unzipping file
 * reading test txt files - X_test, y_test, subject_test = X_test, y_test, subject_test are data from the downloaded file